calvin123xu/discogs-vi-dataset/README.md

 You can download the audio files corresponding to the YouTube IDs of the versions.
 In our experiments, we used exactly these IDs.

+We have been able to conduct the downloads from our research institution under Directive (EU) 2019/790 on Copyright in the Digital Single Market, which includes text and data mining exceptions for the purposes of scientific research (Article 3).

 ```bash
 python discogs_vi_yt/audio_download_yt/download_missing_version_youtube_urls.py Discogs-VI-YT-20240701.jsonl music_dir/
 ```